namakala/medication-trend/docs/article.pdf.md

 :::

-IADB recorded 149,071 patients having at least one dispensing of antidepressants or anxiolytics within five years of data extraction. @tbl-overview-patient captures the demographical dynamics of the population from 2018 to 2022.
+IADB recorded 149,071 patients with at least one dispensing of antidepressants or anxiolytics within five years of data extraction. @tbl-overview-patient captures the demographical dynamics of the population from 2018 to 2022.
 The ratio of male to female only varied slightly, and the average age steadily increased over the year.
 These findings imply that the population demography stays relatively stable overtime without any indication of sudden changes.
+Importantly, the COVID-19 pandemic in 2020 did not substantially influence dispensing volumes because the community pharmacy remained in service, as a part of nationwide policy.
+There was no significant disruption in prescription trends during and after the pandemic, with an average of 2,230,028 in annual dispensing (standard deviation/SD: 47,478, interquartile range/IQR: 64,009).

 ::: {#tbl-overview-patient .cell tbl-cap='Number of participating patients with at least one dispensing of antidepressants or anxiolytics from 2018 to 2022'}